Agoric/documentation/main/zoe/guide/contracts/constantProductAMM.md

 ###  Creating a new Pool

 When the contract is first instantiated, there won't be any pools ready for trading. `addPool()` adds a new currency, which can then be funded.
+(All currencies must be fungible.)
 When a pool is first funded, there's no other basis on which to decide how much liquidity to create, so the liquidity amount equals the amount of the central token in the offer.

 ```js
 const BLDLiquidityIssuer = await E(publicFacet).addPool(BLDIssuer, 'BLD');
 ```

-Alice sees that the current rate in the external market is 2 BLD for each RUN, so she deposits twice as many BLD as RUN.
+Alice sees that the current rate in the external market is 2 BLD for each RUN, so she deposits twice as many BLD as RUN to fund the market.

 ```js
 const aliceProposal = harden({